 I always start my boxes by cleaning well, scuff sanding, and taking them completely apart.
 Every tiny screw comes out.
 Be sure to keep them together, they are very easy to lose.
 I swear these boxes take more time than a full-sized furniture piece!

-This one got a base of Anchor from the new Silk line by Dixie Belle Paint Company.
+This one got a base of Anchor.
 Two coats gave me this rich black base.

 I used a custom mix of Collard Greens, The Gulf, and Antebellum Blue diluted with water, in a watercolor brush to create the green vines.
 Each flower was hand-painted on the vine with Fluff and Tea Rose.